Sarah Chang Gives Advice on Running Passage Articulation

-The Violin Channel member Hannah Buckley, from Sydney, was desperate to know: 'Why when I'm playing rapid, slurring semiquavers do the notes sometimes seem fluffy or squashed, even when I'm being conscious of a non-sluggish left hand and mindful of smooth string crossing?"
+"When playing rapid, slurring semiquavers, why do the notes sometimes seem fluffy or squashed, even when you're being conscious of a non-sluggish left hand and mindful of smooth string crossing?"
 We threw the question over to Korean-American virtuoso Sarah Chang.

 Another point that might help is to get the curve of your fingerboard and your bridge checked out.
 I personally like a high bridge.
 It requires more work for the fingers but I find it gives the sound more clarity.